 When the scar tissue builds up in the liver it is called fibrosis, fibrosis prevents blood from flowing in the liver cells and in a span of time the liver cells die and the liver stops functioning normally.
 Not everyone infected with Hepatitis C (HCV) experiences the disease in the same way.

-Hepatitis is contracted most commonly through blood or other body fluids that contain the blood of a person infected by the virus, and mostly people are unaware of it.
+Hepatitis is contracted most commonly through blood or other body fluids that contain the blood of a person infected by the virus, and most people are unaware of it.
 There are immunizations for Hepatitis A & B but not for C.

 If the infected person does not clear the virus in six months then the infection becomes chronic and it is curable through medications, if untreated the chronic infection would lead to scarring, cirrhosis and liver cancer and death in extreme cases.